-You can take famciclovir tablets before or after food.
+You can take famciclovir tablets either with or without food.

-Space your doses out evenly over the day, and complete the full course.
+Space out your doses evenly over the day, and complete the full course of treatment.The main side-effects of famciclovir are headache, and feeling sick.
+These are generally mild and not troublesome.

 |Type of medicine||An antiviral medicine|